facebook/ktfmt/README.md

 formatting (apart from `--dropbox-style`).
 This is a deliberate design decision to unify our code formatting on a single format.*

+### using Gradle

+A [Gradle plugin (ktfmt-gradle)](https://github.com/cortinico/ktfmt-gradle) is available on the Gradle Plugin Portal.
+To set it up, just follow the instructions in the [How-to-use section](https://github.com/cortinico/ktfmt-gradle#how-to-use-).

 ### using [Spotless](https://github.com/diffplug/spotless)

 On Gradle: https://github.com/diffplug/spotless/tree/main/plugin-gradle#ktfmt